kennyoungC/tip-calculator-app-main/README-template.md

 - See hover states for all interactive elements on the page
 - Calculate the correct tip and total cost of the bill per person

+- View the optimal layout for the component depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Hide/Show the answer to a question when the question is clicked

 ### Screenshot

 ![](./tip-calculator-app.png)